openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    "Lighttpd module for alias".

 Often, packaging modules is as simple as the previous example.
-However, more advanced options exist that you can use within ``do_split_packages`` to modify its behavior.
+However, there are more advanced options that you can use within ``do_split_packages`` to modify its behavior.
 And, if you need to, you can add more logic by specifying a hook function that is called for each package.
 It is also perfectly acceptable to call ``do_split_packages``